kestr3/BioCroBML/README.md

 ### License

-The `BioCroBML` R package is licensed under the MIT license, while the BioCro C++ framework is licensed under version 3 or greater of the GNU Lesser General Public License (LGPL).
+The `MiscanthusBML` R package is licensed under the MIT license, while the BioCro C++ framework is licensed under version 3 or greater of the GNU Lesser General Public License (LGPL).
 This scheme allows people to freely develop models for any use (public or private) under the MIT license, but any changes to the